-This course is a survey of the U.S. Constitution from its foundations to the present.
+This course is a survey of the U.S. Constitution and its foundations to the present.
 The course will examine the creation of the U.S. Constitution and the major interpretations of it by the U.S. Supreme Court and their significance to the American political and legal systems.
 Cross listed as HIS 355

 CRJ 250 American Legal System